zoturen/dns-server/README.md

 ## Usage

 1. `make prepare ` This restores the project and creates local dev certs.
+Also checks if cargo and dotnet is installed.
 2. `make run_data` This starts the data layer server.
 The backend is Postgres.
 3. `make run_web` This starts the web server and exposes a very simple API.
 4. `make run_resolver` This starts the DNS resolver.
 It listens on port 13000 by default and only exposes a UDP port.